umbraco/UmbracoDocs/Umbraco-Cloud/Security/index.md

 Umbraco Cloud offers a multitude of features allowing you to block access to different resources.
 - Basic Authentication allowing access to Backoffice & Frontend of Umbraco Cloud Websites only for authenticated users.
-- IP based whitelist allowing access to Frontend & Backoffice
+- IP based list allowing access to Frontend & Backoffice
-- IP based whitelist allowing access to website database
+- IP based list allowing access to website database

 ## Cookies and security